bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 </div>

 The Widgets API allows developers to create units of content and programmatically place them on specific pages of a BigCommerce storefront.
 The content can consist of HTML, CSS, and JavaScript, and is configurable using [Handlebars](https://handlebarsjs.com/) variables.
-The Widgets API supports various types of content such as YouTube videos, image sliders, and chat apps.
+The Widgets API supports various content types, such as YouTube videos, image sliders, and chat apps.

 When to use:
 * Inject modular, reusable blocks of content inside new and existing store pages.